Introducing an interface between WHIZARD and FeynRules: Introduction

-In this paper we present a new interface from {\sc FeynRules} to the matrix element generator {\sc Whizard}.
+In this paper we present a new interface from {\sc FeynRules} to the event generator {\sc Whizard}.
 It follows the same approach as the already existing interfaces, and allows to export any model implemented in {\sc FeynRules} directly to {\sc Whizard}, extending thus the aforementioned framework to the {\sc Whizard} package.
-In order to illustrate the usage and merits of this interface, we implement a variant of the models presented in Ref.\ \cite{vanderBij:2006ne} including a higher-dimensional Higgs sector (HEIDI) which we call the ``compact HEIDI'' model.
-In this model the SM is confined to a four-dimensional brane within a five-dimensional spacetime, the fifth dimension being spatial and compact.
-The only field which is allowed to propagate into the bulk of the extra dimension is a singlet scalar field coupled to the scalar sector of the SM through a trilinear coupling.
-After Kaluza-Klein (KK) reduction, we obtain an infinite number of new scalar fields mixing with the SM Higgs boson.
-Depending on the point in the parameter space, many KK states could be well below the TeV scale, and the emerging collider phenomenology of the scalar sector can thus be very different from the SM.

-An interesting feature of this model is that it may hide the source of electroweak symmetry breaking from discovery at the LHC.
-We know that, if the electroweak symmetry is broken explicitly in the Lagrangian (rather than through an asymmetric vacuum), the scattering of longitudinal electroweak vector bosons grows quadratically with energy and overcomes the unitarity bound at just over a TeV.
-As a result, we know that some new physics must appear below that scale to in order to unitarize the theory.
-The common assumption is that we cannot fail to discover this new physics at the LHC.
-The HEIDI models, however, have areas of parameter space which are consistent with precision constraints, but may have such a broad signal as to be undetectable at the LHC with current methods \cite{vanderBij:2006ne}.

-Even though this model is an almost trivial deformation of the SM from the theory point of view, its implementation into matrix element generators such as {\sc Whizard} is challenging.
-As the tower of modes must be cut off in any real world implementation (the number of kept modes depending on the compactification scale), the field content of the model depends on the HEIDI benchmark scenario. {\sc FeynRules} allows to implement the model in a natural way as an addition to the SM implementation which automatically replaces the scalar sector and Higgs couplings, with the field content determined dynamically from the free parameters of the model.
-At the same time, {\sc Whizard}'s speed allows to perform simulations for high final state multiplicities even though the structure of the matrix elements is considerably complicated by the sheer number of propagating particles.
+The paper is organized as follows: after giving a short overview of the {\sc FeynRules} and {\sc Whizard} packages in Section \ref{sec:packages}, we discuss the usage, features and limitations of the new interface in Section \ref{sec:WO_marries_FR}.
+Finally, we give a few examples of using the interface in Section \ref{sec:usageex} before concluding in Section \ref{sec:conclusions}.
+The Appendix contains an exhaustive list of the interface options (Appendix \ref{app:interface-options}) and a selection of numerical results from the interface validation (Appendix \ref{app:validation-tables}).